Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 The Lato font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the Lato font cannot be imported into the website correctly.
 This font is from the Google fonts library.

 # Features
-The website has seventeen distinct features, and they are described below What is important to detail is what pages are accessible by the three types of users
+The website has seventeen distinct features, and they are described below.
+What is important to detail is what pages are accessible by the three types of users.
-1. A user not logged into the site
+1. A user not logged into the site.
-2. A registered user logged into the site
+2. A registered user logged into the site.
-3. An admin user (site owner)
+3. An admin user (site owner).
 The navigation buttons update depending on whether a user is logged in or not, and whether that user is the admin:

  Nav Link              |Not logged in  |Logged in as regular user|Logged in as admin